| Title: | Simultaneous Inference in General Parametric Models |

 additional arguments. |

-In case the contrast matrix is not of type "Tukey"
+In case the contrast matrix is not of type "Tukey", an error

 is termed significant whenever a particular confidence interval contains 0.